Essential Data Breach Protection Tips

 Luckily, there are several data breach detection tools that let you monitor and get alerted to potential threats before they become issues.

-For example, software like Breachsense proactively monitors the dark web to find leaked company data to help you prevent data breaches before they even happen.
+For example, software like Breachsense proactively monitors the dark web to find leaked company data to help you prevent data breaches before they happen.

 The second thing to do is to create a holistic cybersecurity strategy that addresses potential threats, outlines best practices, and incorporates training programs for staff.